kathiravan13/DL-Classification-Model/README.md

-# Developing a Neural Network Classification Model# Name: kathiravan
+# Developing a Neural Network Classification Model
+# Name: Kathiravan
 # Reg No: 212222230063
-# Date : 3/9/2025

 ## AIM
 To develop a neural network classification model for the given dataset.